-Please contact our coordinator, Ericka Roush, if need more information or would like to begin setting up the process to have you or your loved one’s brain donated to science.
+Please contact our coordinator, Alex Vogt, if you need more information or would like to begin setting up the process to have you or your loved one’s brain donated to science.
 You can contact her via email at firstname.lastname@example.org or over the phone (352) 273-7425.

 The UF HBTB is supported by MBI and CTRND and provides a resource for patients, caregivers and researchers to better understand neurological diseases.
 More information about brain donation can be found below.
 If you are a scientist looking to request tissue please click here.